thesleepingsage/hypr-login/README.md

 # hypr-login

-Boot directly into Hyprland from TTY autologin, using hyprlock as your login screen—no display manager required.
+Boot directly into Hyprland from TTY autologin, using hyprlock as your login screen and no display manager required.

 This guide walks you through replacing SDDM (or any display manager) with a simpler boot chain: